• Skip to primary navigation

 Instructions

-1. Add the finely chopped dill, minced garlic, Greek yogurt, extra-virgin olive oil, lemon juice, kosher salt and black pepper to a medium bowl.
+1. Add the Greek yogurt, finely chopped dill, minced garlic, extra-virgin olive oil, lemon juice, kosher salt and black pepper to a medium bowl.

 2. Stir ingredients together until evenly combined.